 #8 – Alternative communication sources

 Relying on your cell phone in a time of crisis isn’t the best option.
-It’s great to have backups like a walkie-talkie or HAM radios.
-One of the first lines of communication to get jammed up in an emergency are the phone lines.
-How will you get a hold of your loved ones?
+It’s great to have backups like a walkie-talkie or HAM radio.
+One of the first lines of communication to get jammed up in an emergency is the phone line.

 #9 – Have cash on hand